Getting around Okinawa

 OIST Bike Share

 Bicycles are another way to move around the island, although getting up the hill on which OIST is located is quite the challenge, especially in summer.
-The OIST Bike Share is an inexpensive way to rent a bicycle (encluding electric ones) and is available to visitors.
+The volunteer-run OIST Bike Share is an easy way to rent a (electric) bicycle and is available to our visitors free of charge.